ckeditor/ckeditor4/tests/core/editor/manual/detaching.md

 ## Other browsers

 1. Open developer console.
 1. Perform create-destroy cycles for various editor types multiple times.
-Try to destroy editor **before** it is initialised.

 ### Expected
 - No errors in console.